xyproto/algernon/README.md

 // Use a Lua file for setting up HTTP handlers instead of using the directory structure.
 ServerFile(string) -> bool

+// Serve files from this directory.
+ServerDir(string) -> bool

 // Get the cookie secret from the server configuration.
 CookieSecret() -> string